RainingClouds/how-we-work/PROJECT_UNDERSTANDING.md

 # Product Understanding Sprint
 It's a critical step to get a clear understanding about the product.
 This is the time when we are in clients shoes and trying to grasp all the possible thoughts, ideas about the product.
+The timespan of the sprint would be maximum 5 days.

 We divide the sprint into two stages:
 1. Client's Product Pitch